 Cross only at specific crossing points.
 Don’t disrupt the race!

 If you want to watch at the finish line, or where there will be crowds, consider locking your bike a safe distance away and walking.
 This is as much for your safety as it is for the other spectators!
 It also minimizes the risk of theft or damage of your bike.

 If you see something that seems suspicious, out of place, or potentially hazardous, tell emergency personnel or marathon staff as soon as possible.

 - Have Fun!

 Here are some of the most common questions about the marathon:

 Consider taking a ride on one of our longer routes.
-Mountain biking is also great during this time of the year!
+Mountain biking is also great at this time of the year!
 Or, head out of town on the Amtrak Downeaster and enjoy the other great states in New England.
-You can bring your bike right on the train for just $5!
+You can generally bring your bike right on the train!